 By 2000, the group had grown with the addition of Skip’s father Bill Bennett.
 Between these four, Island Creek began selling oysters to local restaurants from the back of a pickup truck.
 In the early days there weren’t enough oysters to supply the restaurants, so chefs simply said we’ll take whatever you’ve got.
-Through this commitment to chefs, Island Creek Oysters has grown into one of the largest oyster companies in the United States.
+Through this commitment to chefs and the big tides and big salt of Duxbury Bay, Island Creek Oysters has grown into one of the largest oyster companies in the United States.

-Today, Island Creek Oysters’ team includes seventeen employees in the wholesale company, ten Island Creek farms here in Duxbury, and an ever-growing stable of other fine farmers from around Cape Cod (and from as far away as the West Coast).
-The distribution arm, Island Creek Oysters, Inc. sells over 100,000 oysters a week.
+Today, Island Creek Oysters’ team includes 35 employees in the wholesale company, ten Island Creek farms here in Duxbury, a non-profit foundation active on two continents, five Boston-area restaurants, and an ever-growing stable of other fine farmers from around Cape Cod (and from as far away as the West Coast).
+The distribution arm, Island Creek Oysters, Inc. sells over 200,000 oysters a week.
 From the Atlantic Coast to the Pacific Coast, as far north as Canada, and as far south as the Caribbean, Island Creek Oysters can be found on menus such as The French Laundry, Per Se, Next, and even the White House.

 While some seasons are better than others, one thing has never changed; Skip’s original commitment to growing the finest oysters in the world while having a damn good time doing it.